-- The use zones of two stationary features that are positioned adjacent to one another may overlap if the adjacent designated play surfaces of each structure are no more than 30 inches above the protective surface and the equipment is at least 6 feet apart. - If adjacent designated play surfaces on either feature exceed a height of 30 inches, the minimum distance between the structures should be 9 feet. - Use zones should be free of obstacles.
+- mulch, should have a maintained depth of 9 inches when compressed. - The use zones of two stationary features that are positioned adjacent to one another may overlap if the adjacent designated play surfaces of each structure are no more than 30 inches above the protective surface and the equipment is at least 6 feet apart. - If adjacent designated play surfaces on either feature exceed a height of 30 inches, the minimum distance between the structures should be 9 feet. - Use zones should be free of obstacles.